-This event will be held in beautiful Cozumel, Mexico and will be facilitated by three renowned artists:
+This workshop will be held in beautiful Cozumel, Mexico and will be facilitated by three renowned artists:

-🐠 A portion of the proceeds go toward coral restoration, research, and projects.
+🐠 A portion of the proceeds go towards coral restoration, research, and projects.

 There will be a 2-3 hour class in the provided workshop space covering how to use the aquaSketch Palette and materials underwater, safe dive procedures when drawing underwater, various drawing techniques for underwater drawing, respect for the environment and the use of color media underwater amongst other topics along with a question and answer period.